Kamva-pro/property-studios-cms/README.md

 ### Access the Application

-Open your browser and navigate to:
+Open your browser and navigate to the folder you have just cloned eg.:

 ```
 http://localhost/property-studios-cms